I’m excited to tell you a year later, we still LOVE the East Nashville restaurant, Folk, that serves quite possibly the best pizza in Nashville.

 Folk takes the classic Neopolitan ice cream and changes the flavors to Rye, Parmesan, and Beet.
 I was skeptical until the first bite.
 This is so creative, yet not an assault on the tastebuds, as some weird combinations can be.
 It’s completely delicious and you will fight for the last bite.

-I can’t wait to go back for the lamb meatballs and more pizza.
 Nashville needs more comfortable, cozy Italian places that make an intentional decision to put serious effort into each dish and craft what they do well.
-As Nashville has become a food destination, I truly hope to see more Italian neighborhood restaurants that are so good, I leave my neighborhood and drive all the way across town to get to.
+As Nashville has become a food destination, I truly hope to see more Italian neighborhood restaurants that are so good, I leave my neighborhood and drive all the way across town.

 Open 7 days a weeks, reservations accepted, with room for walk-ins.
 The bar area seats 36 is modern and cozy and there is room to sip and sup.
 Patio seating is coming in 2019, but my hope is that Chef Philip Krajec clones himself and more casual upscale approachable Italian restaurants come to town.